Tohokantche/Rg-GAN/README.md

 ```
 ## 📜  License

 This project is licensed under the Apache 2.0 License – see the [LICENSE](LICENSE) file for details.
-You are free to use, modify, and distribute αβ-GAN in either commercial or academic projects under the terms of this license.
+You are free to use, modify, and distribute Rg-GAN in either commercial or academic projects under the terms of this license.

 ## 📚 Citation